santhoshs2004/Virtual-machine-Creation-in-Linux/README.md

  # VIRTUAL MACHINE CREATION IN LINUX
   ## AIM
-       To Install Virtualbox / VMware Workstation with different flavours of linux.
+       To install a Linux virtual machine (VM) using CentOS on VirtualBox or VMware Workstation
 ## PROBLEM STATEMENT
    This experiment involves setting up a virtual machine with CentOS, a popular Linux distribution.
 This setup allows users to practice Linux commands, test applications, and develop software in a virtualized environment without affecting the host system.